 1. Great pay

 Let’s get straight to the good stuff.
 Content marketing writing pays well.
-I average $300-400 per hour, but even if you’re a bit less experienced, finding the right clients could easily mean 50-cents-a-word assignments right off the bat.
+I averaged $300-400 per hour even at the very beginning, but even if you’re a less experienced writer, finding the right clients could easily mean 50-cents-a-word assignments right off the bat.

-That said, you do have to be somewhat experienced.
-A new writer would do well to start with blog posts that pay $50 and graduate to greener pastures after getting some clips and credentials, especially with traditional media.
+That said, you do need some clips and credits.
+A new writer would do well to start with blog posts that pay $50 and graduate to greener pastures after getting some experience, especially with traditional media.

 Why?
 Businesses love to see recognizable names in your portfolio, and they’ll often pay more if you have solid experience and specialized knowledge of their niche or topic.